Accounting & Tax terms explained

 Inventory is a stock of items held and stored by the company for sales or business operations.

-A company where the owners are legally responsible for the firm’s debt or losses only by the amount of capital that they invest in the business to get onboard.
+A company where the owners are legally responsible for the firm’s debt or losses only to the extent of the capital that they invest in the business to get on board.
 There are ways to issue shares effectively for an LTD.

 Setting up the finance function of a limited liability company is a complicated process.
 Speak to an accountant or a startup accountant to help you set up an effective financial infrastructure for your company.